 The Roof Garden Commission: Alex Da Corte, As Long as the Sun Lasts

-The Met has unveiled its 2021 Roof Garden Commission, and we dare anyone to not love it.
+The Met's 2021 Roof Garden Commission is hard not to love.
 Philadelphia-based artist Alex Da Corte created a 26-foot-tall kinetic sculpture featuring the beloved Sesame Street character Big Bird and the modern aesthetic of Alexander Calder’s standing mobiles.

 The work is comprised of a base with three interlocking pieces and a mobile component that sways and rotates gently with passing air currents.
 Suspended from near the top of the sculpture, covered in roughly 7,000 individually placed laser-cut aluminum feathers, Big Bird is found perched on a crescent moon with a ladder in hand—"suggesting the possibility of passage back to Earth or to other galaxies."

 Liberty Science Center: SUE: The T. Rex Experience